Facebook

 The primary sampling unit of the study is the establishment.
 An establishment is a physical location where business is carried out and where industrial operations take place or services are provided.
 A firm may be composed of one or more establishments.
 For example, a brewery may have several bottling plants and several establishments for distribution.
 For the purposes of this survey an establishment must make its own financial decisions and have its own financial statements separate from those of the firm.
 An establishment must also have its own management and control over its payroll.

-The universe of inference includes all formal (i.e., registered) private sector businesses (with at least 1% private ownership) and with at least five employees.
+All formal (i.e., registered) private sector businesses (with at least 1% private ownership) and with at least five employees.
 In terms of sectoral criteria, all manufacturing businesses (ISIC Rev 4. codes 10-33) are eligible; for services businesses, those corresponding to the ISIC Rev 4 codes 41-43, 45-47, 49-53, 55-56, 58, 61-62, 69-75, 79, and 95 are included in the Enterprise Surveys.
 Cooperatives and collectives are excluded from the Enterprise Surveys.
-All eligible establishments must be registered with the registration agency.
-In the case of Rwanda, registration was from the Rwanda Revenue Authority (RRA).
+All eligible establishments must be registered with the Ministry of Industry and Commerce (MoIC).
+The universe table is the total number of eligible establishments, and the table is partitioned by the stratification groups (industry classification, establishment size, and subnational region) in a country.

 Sample survey data [ssd]